FischbachLab/nf-hybridassembly/README.md

 "--output_path", "s3://genomics-workflow-core/Results/HybridAssembly/biohub" "
 ```

-# updated version with a seedfile as the input
+## The latest version with a seedfile as the input
 ```{bash}
 aws batch submit-job \
   --job-name nf-hybrid-assembly \